THE MODERN FAMILY IN TRANSNATIONAL PERSPECTIVE (ONLINE)

 We will explore the fantastic and rich repertoire of Eastern-European and American Jewish instrumental folk music: its joyful and melancholic melodies, how to interpret and embellish them with traditional ornamentations, discovering the structure of the melodies and their modes, as well as how to accompany the various dance forms with their diverse and characteristic rhythmical patterns.

-In addition, the participants will have access to EDU Soundtrap, an online platform for recording multi-track, to be used as a tool for practicing at home and creating their own arrangements, and will be introduced to MuseScore, an open-source and free music notation software, to be used as a tool for analysis of the tunes learned in the class.
+Participants will have access to EDU Soundtrap, an online platform for recording multi-track, to be used as a tool for practising at home and creating their own arrangements, and will be introduced to MuseScore, an open-source and free music notation software, to be used as a tool for analysis of the tunes learned in the class.
 The course combines in-person and online meetings and will conclude with a concert.

 Course structure

-• 1 concluding concert (date and time to be set during the course).
+• A concluding concert (date and time to be set during the course).

 More information will be sent in the admission letter, if you are accepted to the course.